Child's Digestive System with the Large Intestine Labeled and Shaded

 Description

-Black and white illustration of a child's digestive system with the large intestine labeled and shaded.
+Black and white illustration of a child's digestive system with the large intestine shaded.

 Alternate Text